My consulting is done through FaceTime and Zoom with great results!

-There are many advantages for the doctor in this new remote business model.
-First, the doctor would save the costs of air travel, rental car, hotel and meals, usually amounting to over $1000 per in-office consultation.
-There would not be the concern about a consultant coming from another state with a possible contagion, or traveling on a plane filled with passengers in close proximity to one another possibly infecting the office, when dentists are struggling to keep the office safe for the staff and patients every day as it is.
-Another huge advantage is that we would not need to squeeze the process into three days, spending many intense tiring hours together, often late into the evenings.
-The consultation could be spread over several weeks or months.
-I would do all my discussions with doctors and staff members over Facebook or Zoom.
-These meetings could be private with just one staff member or doctor, or in groups of two, three or more.
-A full staff meeting could be held with everyone on line at the same time, with any number of participants in the office or at home.
-Reports that I usually run while I am in the office could be run by staff members, or the doctor, and submitted to me by fax or attached to an email.
+There are many advantages for the dental practice in this new remote business model.
+First, the doctor saves the costs of air travel, rental car, hotel and meals, usually amounting to about $1000 per in-office consultation.
+Another huge advantage is that we would not need to work the consulting process into three days, spending many hours together, often into the evenings.
+The consultation now can be spread over several weeks or months, at the discretion of the doctor(s).
+I do all my discussions with doctors and staff members over Facebook or Zoom.
+These meetings can be private with just one staff member or doctor, or in groups.
+A full staff meeting can be held with everyone on line at the same time, with any number of participants in the office or at home.
+Reports that I previously ran while I was in the office can be run by staff members, or the doctor, and submitted to me by a scan or attached to an email.
 By screen sharing on Zoom, I could discuss these reports with those involved.

 Who could ever have imagined that our amazing technology would have allowed us to do work remotely and so effectively?